Criticism of the Pledge of Allegiance: Links to the school prayer controversy

-The use of the Pledge of Allegiance has been cited in landmark cases concerning government led prayer within public schools.
+The use of the Pledge of Allegiance has been cited in landmark cases concerning government-led prayer within public schools.
 These decisions, made in the 1960s, were often seen suspiciously as they occurred during the Cold War against the USSR which was officially atheistic.
 In addition, many Southern politicians saw these rulings, along with the concurrent decisions advancing racial civil rights, as an assault on states' rights.

 Engel v.
 Vitale

-In 1962 the United States Supreme Court addressed the question of whether a government led school prayer "to be said in conjunction with the Pledge of Allegiance and 'as an incident to the Pledge of Allegiance ceremony'" was constitutional in the case Engel v.
+In 1962 the United States Supreme Court addressed the question of whether a government-led school prayer "to be said in conjunction with the Pledge of Allegiance and 'as an incident to the Pledge of Allegiance ceremony'" was constitutional in the case Engel v.
 Vitale.

-In the state's briefs, "the insertion of the words 'under God' in the Pledge of Allegiance" was cited as one of the "literally countless illustrations ... [to] the fact that belief and trust in a Supreme Being was from the beginning and has been continuously part of the very essence of the American plan of government".
+In the state's briefs, "the insertion of the words 'under God' in the Pledge of Allegiance" was cited as one of the "literally countless illustrations ... [to] the fact that belief and trust in a Supreme Being was from the beginning and has been continuously part of the very essence of the American plan of government."

 In part, the state of New York defended the prayer by equating its effects with the Pledge, saying in one of their briefs "The Regents' Prayer ... serves as a simple reminder that Americans trust in God, as the Pledge of Allegiance serves as a simple reminder of our obligations to our 'one nation under God'."
 They pointed out that "The challenged recitation follows the pledge of allegiance, which itself refers to God", and held that if the court outlawed the government-crafted prayer due to "the conscientious objections of the minority" that "Such a determination would require not only that the Regents' Prayer be discontinued, but also that all schools cease the voluntary recitation of the pledge of allegiance, which, as amended by 36 U.S.C. §172, contains the words 'under God'."

 The Court ruled that government-crafted and led prayer was unconstitutional.
-The decision was highly controversial, and obiter dictum within Justice William O. Douglas' concurring opinion received particular attention.
+The decision was highly controversial, and obiter dictum within Justice William O. Douglas's concurring opinion received particular attention.